Visualization Selection Guide

 How do categories compare on one metric?
 2. Bar Chart

-What share does each category contribute to a total?
+What share does each category have of the total?
 3. Stacked Bar / Pie

-What does the distribution of a single variable look like?
+What does the spread of one variable look like?
 4. Histogram

-How does a distribution differ across groups?
+How does a spread differ across groups?
 5. Box Plot

-Is there a relationship between two numeric variables?
+Is there a link between two numeric variables?
 6. Scatter Plot

-How do values vary across a two-dimensional grid?
+How do values change across a 2-D grid?
 7. Heatmap

-How do multiple metrics move together over time?
+How do several metrics move together over time?
 Combine: Line + dual axis

-How does a station compare on several dimensions at once?
+How does one station compare on several measures at once?
 Combine: Small multiples

 When no single chart tells the whole story, see Dashboard Composition at the end.